Sugan2002/DIP_Exp_10_Implementation-of-Erosion-and-Dilation/README.md

 Create the text image using cv2.putText.

 ### Step3:
-Then create the structuring image for dilation/erosion.
+Then create the structuring element for opening and closing.

 ### Step4:
-Apply erosion and dilation using cv2.erode and cv2.dilate.
+Apply erosion and dilation using cv2.MORPH_OPEN and cv2.MORPH_CLOSE.

 ### Step5:
 Plot the images using plt.imshow.

 ## Program:

 ```
 Developed by : P.Suganya
 Registeration Number:212220230049